CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 The tests pass.

 Now let's run our app in the browser and see it handle a server error.
-Make sure your API server is running, then run the frontend and load it up.
-Next, stop your API server.
-Then enter a restaurant name and click "Add".
-You should see a red server error message:
+As you did in the last chapter, open `src/api.js` and put an incorrect API key in the `baseURL` value.
+Load up the frontend and you will see the error message for loading the restaurants--but we want to try out what happens when there is an error *saving* the restaurants.
+Enter a restaurant name and click "Add".
+You should see another red server error message, this time for saving:

 ![Server error message](./images/5-4-server-error.png)

+Restore the correct API key value in `src/api.js`, reload the frontend, and make sure the app is working again.

 That was a lot of edge cases, but we've added a lot of robustness to our form!